 In fact, good communication is inextricably linked to strong leadership.
 It inspires employees to commit their best effort by helping them understand the goals of the organization and how their individual efforts contribute to overall success.

-Here are twelve tried and true ideas for communication that drives results:
+Here are 12 tried and true ideas for communication that drives results:

-- Context and relevance: Remember to provide context and make information relevant so your audiences understand how they fit in and what it means to them.
+3. Set context and make information relevant: Remember to provide context and make information relevant so your audiences understand how they fit in and what it means to them.
 Provide job-related information so those you work with have the essential information they need to do their job effectively and/or make the best decisions.

-- Make time to communicate and make the most of that time: Set up regular face-to-face (or voice-to-voice) communication opportunities.
+6. Make time to communicate and make the most of that time: Set up regular face-to-face – this can be virtual – (or voice-to-voice) communication opportunities.

-- Remember the basics: Who, what, where, when, why and how (tip: adults usually start with the “what”, then the “why”).
+8. Remember the basics, 5Ws and an H: This is the who, what, where, when, why and how.
+Keep in mind that adults usually process the “what”, then the “why.”

-- Watch for information overload: These days, everyone’s bombarded with so much information that it’s hard to digest it all.
-Just because you say something doesn’t mean others hear and understand you.
+12. Watch for information overload: Just because you say something doesn’t mean others hear and understand you.
 And isn’t that the whole point of communication – to create shared understanding and drive people to action?
-(The answer is yes!)
+The answer is yes!